tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Filters.md

 ## Action filters
-[Action filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#action-filters) and [Endpoint filters](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/min-api-filters).
+[Action filters](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#action-filters).
 They used in performing any necessary action on the controller action being selected for execution.

 `Action filters` run before and after the execution of a controller action method.
 The model binding is already completed when an action filter is executed.